Why High-Achieving Women Burn Out Even When They Love Their Work

 Many high-achieving women assume burnout only happens when someone hates their job.
 But burnout often develops in people who love what they do.

 If you feel exhausted despite caring deeply about your work, it doesn’t mean you chose the wrong career.
-It often means your nervous system learned to associate achievement with safety.
+In fact, it might means your nervous system learned to associate achievement with safety.

 Burnout Is Not Just About Workload